PneumonoIsNotAvailable/JukeboxLooping/README.md

 The mod doesn't need to be installed client-side, it works fine when installed only on the server.

 Jukeboxes won't loop if they're placed above a block entity.
-This allows redstone creations like disc shufflers to continue working, since hoppers are block entities, and if the song doesn't loop it can simply take the disc out as normal.
+This allows redstone contraptions that use discs, such as disc shufflers, to continue working.
+Since hoppers are block entities, songs won't loop, and any creation using them can simply take the disc out as normal.

 This can also be used to make non-looping jukeboxes if you need to;
 simply place it above a block entity that doesn't interact with Jukeboxes (e.g. Barrels) and the song won't loop.